 Net Sales $201,598

 This same concept is used for allowances and discounts related to sales.
 For an in-depth understanding of adjustments in the revenue section please read: Returns, Allowances and Discounts in Accounting.

 Allocation – in business management often has to ‘guess’ how much utility was consumed during an accounting cycle related to an asset.
 Whenever a fixed asset is purchased businesses use depreciation to estimate how much utility was consumed or used during the period of time.
 Sometimes this guess is based on physical use but most often is determined based on time utility.
 Depreciation is accumulated or added together over several accounting cycles and is recorded in an offsetting or contra account called ‘Accumulated Depreciation’.
 The primary account identifies the full amount paid for the original assets within that group and the accumulated depreciation identifies the ‘GUESS’ of how much has been consumed since the initial purchase.

 On the balance sheet in the fixed assets section there is one account with a credit balance that identifies this – Accumulated Depreciation.

 Notice that the contra account value is in parenthesis?
 Also, assets always have debit balances except for their corresponding contra accounts.
-So in this case, the allowances account carries a credit balance.
+In this case, the allowances account carries a credit balance.

-Contra accounts are most commonly used in the asset types of accounts.
-In addition you’ll find them in the revenue section related to returns.
-It is rare to see them in the expense types of accounts; however they do and can happen.
+Contra accounts are commonly used in the asset types of accounts.
+In addition, you’ll find them in the revenue section related to returns.
+It is rare to see them in the expense types of accounts; however, they do and can happen.
 Remember, sometimes the industry involved dictates what is normal and uncommon.
-For example in the service industry it is not uncommon for administration payroll (in the expense account section) to have a contra account for those hours worked by front office staff to generate revenue.
-So there is a contra entry (credit) in the expense section and debit entry in the Cost of Services Rendered section of the P&L.
+For example, in the service industry it is not uncommon for administration payroll (in the expense account section) to have a contra account for those hours worked by front office staff to generate revenue.
+There is a contra entry (credit) in the expense section and debit entry in the Cost of Services Rendered section of the P&L.